Samba in Rio!

 Incomplete applications will not be accepted.
 You will be notified by e-mail of your application status.
 If your application is not accepted, the nonrefundable deposit will be returned.
 If the program is canceled for any reason by the USM, all deposits will be returned.

-The program fee for the Brazil program is TBA, but is anticipated to be between $3200-$3500.
-The cost of three credits of tuition and fees at the in-state rate are additional.
+The program fee for the Brazil program is $2,970.
+The cost of three credits of tuition and fees at the in-state rate are an additional $917.
 The program fee will include accommodation, roundtrip airfare, scheduled in-country travel, site visits, field trips, bottled water throughout the program, and emergency medical and evacuation insurance through iNext.

 Not included in the program fee will be the cost of tuition, fees, books, academic supplies, most meals, or other personal expenses.
-Three credits of undergraduate tuition is currently $759 plus $84 for the university unified fee.
+Three credits of undergraduate tuition is currently $759 plus university unified fee.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.
-Tuition and fee rates for the 2013-2014 academic year will be confirmed by July 1, 2013.

-The winter session is part of the fall semester and these additional credits may put you in a higher bracket for other academic fees.
+The February break is considred part of the Spring semseter so you should consider these extra costs when applying for your Spring financial aid package.
+Please note that adding these additional credits may put you in a higher bracket for other academic fees.
 Please visit the Student Accounts website for complete information on tuition and fees.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.